Web Scraping Using an Automated Browser

 -

-Selenium: Install it using the command
+Selenium: by typing in the command

 pip install selenium